Naughty Bear: Plot

-Minimum Requirements

 Gameplay

-Gameplay requires the player to lead the single minded and sociopathic Naughty Bear on his personal quest to bring about hilariously brutal revenge against his elitist teddy neighbors.
-What follows so far appears to be akin to a slasher/gory movie that's played out through the eyes of the killer - albeit a stuffed and cuddly one.
+Gameplay requires the player to lead the single-minded and sociopathic Naughty Bear on his personal quest to bring about violent revenge against his elitist teddy neighbors.

 Naughty Bear starts each level with a handful of weapons, a time limit and the goal of racking up as many "naughty points" as possible through the massacring of the local teddy populous.
-Points are not only awarded through the volume of kills but also partially for the creativity and elaboracy of the kills themselves.
-The real points will be made through tactical utilization of the game's fear-based multiplier system.
-Multipliers are earned through any act of naughtiness, such as a bit of vandalism or cutting the power to another bear's house.
-However, for the real points Naughty Bear will need to use terror tactics to really sow the seeds of chaos amongst his unwitting victims.
-This can be achieved through the use of traps, the presence of witnesses to particularly ridiculous executions or engaging in episodes of extended physical or psychological torture, the latter of which can lead the victim to blow their own fluffy brains out in order to escape the torment.
+Points can be gained for both volume and creativity of the kills.
+Larger amounts of points can be gained through the fear-based multiplier system.
+Multipliers are earned through any act of "naughtiness", such as vandalism, having others witness executions, or engaging in episodes of extended physical or psychological torture.

 Naughty Bear features an online multiplayer that supports up to 4 players.
-The multiplayer is so far known to offer matches such as King of the Hill, Capture the Flag and Search and Destroy.
-Within a match a player's actions can either allow the recruitment of NPC bears drive them to tamper with the objective.
-Further details have yet to be confirmed.
-The multiplayer has a failure in connecting players with one another for Xbox live and disables most players from playing the multiplayer.
+The multiplayer offers traditional gamemodes such as King of the Hill, Capture the Flag, and Search and Destroy.
+Within a match, a player's actions can allow for the recruitment of NPC bears or drive them to tamper with the objective.

 Development

-The development team have stated that much of the inspiration for Naughty Bear came from Saturday morning cartoons; the idea of juxtaposing that innocence with dark humour and over-the-top violence.
+The development team have stated that much of the inspiration for Naughty Bear came from Saturday morning cartoons: the idea of juxtaposing that innocence with dark humour and over-the-top violence.

 The game's familiar mechanics were inspired by popular games such as Manhunt and Grand Theft Auto, Destroy All Humans, and the cancelled Campfire.
 GameStop and Amazon offered pre-order bonus costumes that spoofed Jason Voorhees and Freddy Krueger.

 In May 2011, 505 Games released Naughty Bear Gold Edition — which is the original game plus all 3 of its downloadable content episodes, 3 new weapons, and 4 new multiplayer modes.

+In October 2012, 505 Games released Naughty Bear: Double Trouble — a compilation including the original game and its sequel Naughty Bear: Panic in Paradise.